-- A mental health assessment.
-This test evaluates your emotional functioning and ability to think, reason, and remember.
-You will be asked questions to help your doctor find out whether such conditions as depression, insomnia, or stress are contributing to or happening as a result of your chronic pain.
+- Mental health problems.
+A mental health assessment involves asking you questions to help your doctor find out whether such conditions as depression, insomnia, or stress are contributing to or happening as a result of your chronic pain.
 These conditions often occur with chronic pain.
 You may also be asked about your use of alcohol and drugs.
 Answering these questions fully and honestly may help your doctor and you identify the sources of your chronic pain.

-- Blood tests or other laboratory tests.
-A small sample of your blood is taken and then evaluated to see if you have an infection or other condition that could be causing your pain.
+- Blood tests or other lab tests: A small sample of your blood is taken and then checked to see if you have an infection or other condition that could be causing your pain.

-- Angiogram or other vascular studies.
-This test injects a dye and inserts a small tube into your arteries to trace the movement of blood within your body.
+- Angiogram or other studies of your blood vessels: This test injects a dye and inserts a small tube into your arteries to trace the movement of blood within your body.

 Be sure to seek treatment if your pain lasts longer than 2 to 3 months.
 Early treatment may prevent the pain from getting worse.

 The goals of treatment are to reduce your pain and increase your ability to function.
 This includes improving your sleep and your coping skills and reducing stress so you can return to your regular activities.

 It's important to build a clear treatment plan with your doctor.
 Part of this plan includes identifying ways for you to manage your pain.
 Only you know the severity of your pain and how it affects your life.
 Be sure to ask your doctor if you are not clear about what steps you can take when pain occurs or gets worse.

 You may be able to control your pain at home by using pain relievers and practicing healthy habits.
 For more information, see Home Treatment.